Residential and Small Commercial Dispute Resolution Services - Frequently Asked Questions and Answers

 A: The CCB is not a decision making entity.
 Our role established by the legislature, is to assist the parties in settling the dispute prior to having to spend the time and money going through litigation.
 We do this by holding mediation, where the mediator is there to help the parties through negotiations and reach an agreement.

-A: The purpose of the mediation is to try to get to a resolution to resolve the dispute so that the parties can avoid a court dispute.
+A: The purpose of the mediation is to attempt to resolve the disputes to avoid what can be a costly and lengthy litigation process.
 This could be that the contractor completes or corrects the items in contention or there could be a monetary settlement.
 In either case, both parties need to be prepared to make a decision at the mediation.
 The mediator is not going to be interested in “he said - she said” or text and email trails.
 The mediator will not let emotions get in the way of a settlement and they are not biased toward either side, they just need to find a result that will resolve the dispute.

 A: If a homeowner has replaced the original contractor or has estimates to correct the workmanship issues in the complaint, they would have an idea of the cost to correct the work.
 If the homeowner has not had the work corrected yet, having estimates is going to be a very good idea to have on hand.
 That gives us a starting point for negotiation.